perscamden/asylum_diary/README.md

 I won't be surprised that I could be painted in many ways.
 You might think that I shouldn't act the way I do as an asylum seeker.

-A simple fact is, I didn't.
+A simple fact is, I do but I didn't.

 They might pretend they did only some unharmful stupid things.